ABOUT GOVERNMENT RECORDS DATABASE

 You may use the basic search feature and enter keywords relevant to your topic of interest.
 To define specific search parameters such as the agency whose records you wish to read, or a particular time period, use the Advanced Search feature.

-2. HOW AND WHERE DO I READ RECORDS?
+2. HOW AND WHERE DO I VIEW GOVERNMENT RECORDS?

 To submit an e-Request, please click on the “Request to View” button available at the Archives Online page of the specific record that you wish to view.
 This will add the record to your Cart.
 After selecting all the records that you wish to view, click on the “Cart” at the top navigation bar, and follow the steps to submit your order.

-5. WHAT DETAILS MUST I PROVIDE IN MY E-REQUEST IF I AM A PRINCIPAL INVESTIGATOR OF/RESEARCH ASSISTANT FOR A RESEARCH GROUP?
+5. WHAT DETAILS MUST I PROVIDE IN MY E-REQUEST IF I AM MAKING A REQUEST AS PART OF A RESEARCH GROUP?

-6. WILL I BE NOTIFIED OF THE STATUS OF MY REQUEST?
+7. WILL I BE NOTIFIED OF THE STATUS OF MY E-REQUEST?

 Once an agency updates the National Archives of Singapore on the status of the record that you have requested, the system will send you an email.